chmod Recursive: Change File & Directory Permissions Recursively

 ls -l

-For instance, the Example directory contains three files (test1.txt, test2.txt, and test3.txt) with the same permissions (-rw-rw-r–).
+For instance, the Example directory contains three files (test1.txt, test2.txt, and test3.txt) with the same permissions (-rw-rw-r–-):

 Check file permission of all files in directory.

-• The owner has read and write privileges
+• The owner has read and write privileges.

-• The owner’s group has read and write privileges
+• The owner's group has read and write privileges.

-• Other users have read privileges
+• Other users have read privileges.

-Change Permission Recursively
+Change Permissions Recursively Using chmod

 chmod -R [permission] [directory]